 There is little reason to believe the amendment will be defeated.
 In every state where similar legislation has appeared on the ballot so far —California, Arizona, Florida, Oregon, Washington, Maine and Alaska, it has passed.

-It probably won’t hurt that Colorado also ranks fourth in the nation for marijuana use by its citizens.
-And in a recent survey funded by the Rocky Mountain News, 71 percent of voters polled were in favor of the bill.
+It probably won’t hurt that Colorado also ranks fourth in the nation for marijuana use by its residents.
+And in a recent survey by the Rocky Mountain News, 71 percent of voters polled were in favor of the bill.

 Citizens Against Legalizing Marijuana